Incognito/rumprun_wiki_wiki/Tutorial:-Kernel-development.md

 listing in the current directory while the server is running, you will see a file system socket `ctrl`.

-Now, we will use rumprun in terminal 2:
+Now, we will use rumprun-posix in terminal 2:
 ```
 $ . rr/rumpremote.sh
 rumpremote (NULL)$ export RUMP_SERVER=unix://ctrl